 - Click Here to check the notice regarding TPC.

 JEE Main 2019 Counselling

-The Joint Seat Allocation Board (JoSAA) conducts the counseling for JEE Main Exam 2019.
+The Joint Seat Allocation Board (JoSAA) conducts the counselling for JEE Main Exam 2019.
 NITs, IIITs, and GFTIs participate in counselling round.
 The seat allocation procedure will be announced later on the official website.
-The number of the Institute that appeared for the counseling last time is as follows:
+The number of the Institute that appeared for the counselling last time is as follows: